 The Constant row in the Coefficients table shows the value of the dependent variable when the independent variable = 0.

-• Coefficients Std.
+- Coefficients Std.
 Error is similar to the standard deviation for a mean.
 This can get complicated quickly so I will simplify it for you.

 The larger the Standard Error value is the more spread the data points on the regression line are.
 The more spread out the data points, the less likely significance will be found between variables.

-• Standardized Coefficients Beta value ranges from -1 to +1 with 0 meaning no relationship; 0 to -1 meaning negative relationship and 0 to +1 positive relationship.
+- Standardized Coefficients Beta value ranges from -1 to +1 with 0 meaning no relationship; 0 to -1 meaning negative relationship and 0 to +1 positive relationship.
 The closed the Standardized Coefficient Beta value to -1 or +1, the stronger the relationship between variables.

 In our case, the Standardized Coefficient Beta = 0.663 shows a positive relationship between the independent variable (Marketing) and the dependent variable (Sales).

-• t represents the t-test and is used to calculate the p-value (Sig.).
+- t represents the t-test and is used to calculate the p-value (Sig.).
 In broader terms, the t-test is used to compare the mean value of two data sets and determine if they originate from the same population.

 Wrapping Up

 The most important thing to keep in mind when assessing the result of your linear regression analysis is to look for statistical significance (Sig. <0.05).
-Even if the rest of the values don’t mean much for you right now, trust me, they will eventually will.
+Even if the rest of the values don’t mean much to you right now, trust me, they will eventually will.